Career Advice

 Whatever the case, don’t be disheartened if you don’t ace your A-levels.
 Did you know, 58% of leading employers value work experience from graduates over university grades.
 Let’s take the technology industry as an example.
 According to Laszlo Bock, former Google vice president of People Operation, technology firms are no longer concerned with hiring staff from prestigious universities and an increasing number of those entering the technical field do not have a degree at all.

-At FDM Group we believe that that the university you attend should not dictate your career prospects.
+At FDM Group we believe that that the university you attend should not decide your career prospects.
 We are committed to helping people from various backgrounds, giving them the tools they need to kick start their careers.
 Applicants from all degree backgrounds and universities are welcome.
-As a market leader in the Recruit, Train, Deploy sector we specialise in bringing more and more people into tech roles.
-You don’t have to have studied a STEM subject to join one of our technical graduate programmes.
+As a global business and tech consultancy we have been powering the people behind tech and innovation for over 30 years.
+You don’t have to have studied a STEM subject to join our Graduate Programme.

 So regardless of what you end up doing after your A-levels – whether you take a gap year and resit your exams the following year, or decide to enrol in an entirely different course or degree from what you’d originally intended, you can still have a promising career in future.